Managing Museum Collections at the Collections Storage Facility (CSF)

 Museum items stored at the CSF will be labelled with a CSF specific barcode, while also retaining their existing museum barcodes.
 The CSF barcode will be recorded in the museum CMS, using new field in each museum CMS (MuseumPlus or EMu).
 The project will work with suppliers to create these in a logical place in each system.

-Storing the CSF barcode in the CMS creates a unique ID for each item or container that can be used to match data between systems, and this is important for the reporting functionality detailed here.
+Storing the CSF barcode in the CMS creates a unique ID for each item or container that can be used to match data between systems.

 The CSF barcode will either be hidden or read-only for the majority of CMS users and will not impact museum operations.